Edresson/Chat-RMI/README.md

 # RMI-Chat
-Chat coded in python using RMI
+Chat coded in python using RMI and sockets

 Programming language: Python 3.7.0